 In 1930 Harlan landed his first and only starring role in a sound picture, UNDER MONTANA SKIES, a Tiffany production that co-starred Dorothy Gulliver.
 His first sound appearance, however, may have been in the 1930 PARADISE ISLAND, a musical/romance/comedy starring Paul Hurst and recorded by the new RCA Photophone System.

 UNDER MONTANA SKIES received good reviews from the leading trade papers Variety and Harrison's Reports.
 But somehow he didn't quite catch on as a leading Western hero type and for the next 14 years parlayed a good career in character and support roles in both features and serials ranging from a lawman to leading heavy.
 Generally, he received high billing as he did in the 1938 Columbia film, LAW OF THE TEXAN starring Buck Jones.
-He supported just about every Western hero during the 30's and 40's including such notables as William Boyd (appearing in several including PRIDE OF THE WEST and SUNSET TRAIL, both '38 releases, and SANTA FE MARSHAL, released in '40).
+He supported just about every Western hero during the 30's and 40's including such notables as William Boyd (appearing in six Hoppys including PRIDE OF THE WEST and SUNSET TRAIL, both '38 releases, and SANTA FE MARSHAL, released in '40).
 Harlan also worked with Tim McCoy, Johnny Mack Brown, and William Elliott to mention a few others, and was cast in Roy Rogers' first starring picture, UNDER WESTERN STARS.
-In addition, Harlan appeared in a number of non-Western adventure dramas during his career.
+In addition, Harlan appeared in a number of non western adventure dramas during his career.
 But it was serials where he was most active and they included such cliffhangers as THE OREGON TRAIL, DICK TRACY'S G-MEN, DICK TRACY VS. CRIME, INC., THE GREEN HORNET, DON WINSLOW OF THE NAVY, and THE MASKED MARVEL.
 One of the best was probably the Allan Lane action-packed serial, DAREDEVILS OF THE WEST in 1943.

 Kenneth Harlan ended his film career in 1943 in two Monogram Trailblazers, WILD HORSE STAMPEDE and DEATH VALLEY RANGERS.
 Also that same year he appeared in several musicals and dramas before actually retiring from the screen.